moorepants/learn-multibody-dynamics/lagrange.rst

     \ddot{q}_1 - \ddot{q}_2\!\! = \phantom{-}0
     \end{array}

-This can be put in matrix-form, by extracting the unknown acceleration and force magnitude;
+This can be put in matrix-form, by extracting the unknown acceleration and force magnitude:

 .. math::
     \begin{bmatrix} m & 0 & 0 &-1 \\ 0 & m & 0 & 1 \\ 0 & 0 & m & 0 \\ 1 & -1 & 0 & 0\end{bmatrix}